 Our Logo and Ministry Statement “Changing Lives…Our Focus and Passion!”, best explains what is important to our church.
 Sharing Christ with the world and maintaining our passion for him.
 We don’t believe the size of our church should determine our willingness to obey Jesus Christ’s command to go into the world and preach the Gospel.
 Our goal is to use all available tools to share Jesus Christ with as many people around the world as we can.
-We focus our ministry, activities, messages, advertisement and events on being a creative and effective messenger for Jesus Christ.
-By focusing on sharing Christ, creating relevant ministry for youth and hosting exciting events we create another opportunity to sharing Christ with them at a later date.
+We focus our ministry, activities, messages, advertisement, and events on being a creative and effective messenger for Jesus Christ.
+By focusing on sharing Christ, creating a relevant ministry for youth and hosting exciting events we create another opportunity for sharing Christ with them at a later date.

 Traditional worship services, community events, social media and bridge events are venues where we are willing to share Christ.
 Targeting youth, women, men; those who regularly attend church and those who may have never attended church are who we are willing to talk to.
-While the latter is important; we believe the massage of Christ is of greater importance.
+While the latter is important; we believe the message of Christ is of greater importance.

 We unapologetically believe our purpose as a church is to preach the Gospel of Jesus Christ.
-Jesus Christ died for the sins of the world so that mankind would not have to suffer the affects and bondage of sin…nor ultimately spend an eternity separated from God in Hell.
+Jesus Christ died for the sins of the world so that mankind would not have to suffer the effects and bondage of sin…nor ultimately spend an eternity separated from God in Hell.
 Although Hell may seem far away for many people.
 The effects of sin…sickness, poverty and death is a daily reminder of why Jesus Christ was born.

 Ministry To Youth

 Today’s youth are not mini-church members.
 They are not people who sit in the back of our church waiting to reach a certain age before getting involved in the ministry of the church.
 Nor are they the church of tomorrow…they are the church now!
-At Faith Life there are 5 reasons we make ministry to youth a priority.
+At Faith Life, there are 5 reasons we make ministry to youth a priority.

 - Youth are vital to the growth of our church.

-- Youth help our church stay relevant in an ever changing culture.
+- Youth help our church stay relevant in an ever-changing culture.

 - Youth must be trained and prepared to play a greater and greater role in the Kingdom of God.

-- Youth must be taught their responsibility to family. church, community and nation.
+- Youth must be taught their responsibility to family. church, community, and nation.

 - Youth help our church focus on creative ways to share Christ.